artikcloud/tutorial-python-sdksample/README.md

 {"data": {"mid": "a674e9ec6f24495f845f96d704fd9473"}}
 ```

 Great new!
-You just sent your first message to ARTIKCloud.
+You just sent your first message to ARTIK Cloud.
 Now try retreiving the last message that was sent to the device.
 It also contains the same message id (mid)

-## Next Steps
+### Get a message
-### Try Retrieving the last message sent to device.
+Retrieve the last message sent from the device.

 ```
 %> python app-get-last-normalized-messages.py
 ```

 Below is the response.
 We see that it has recorded a 'temp' value of 183 earlier when it was sent a random value.

 ```
 {'count': 1,
  'data': [{'cts': 1474269704021,